-5.6.1 Local mode
+4.8.1 Local mode

 The tree viewer works on a tree in a file that was opened in the browser.
 This is like the original ROOT tree viewer, with the same logic of drag and drop.
-However, the Go4 tree viewer supports the resolution of the Go4 composite event information (see section 6, page 76).
-On pressing button , the local tree will be processed as defined by the given draw expressions in X: Y: Z: (and optional %) fields of the Go4 tree viewer.
+However, the Go4 tree viewer supports the resolution of the Go4 composite event information (see section 5, page 82).
+On pressing button $\mathbb{R}$ , the local tree will be processed as defined by the given draw expressions in X: Y: Z: (and optional &) fields of the Go4 tree viewer.
 The local histogram of the given name is filled with the result.
 The histogram will appear in the memory tab and may be displayed in a view panel.
 If no name is specified, an automatic name is chosen from the given leaf names.

 All classes, which are stored in the tree, should be known to GUI.
-User should load appropriate libraries before using local tree viewer (see chapter 5.2, page 37).
+User should load appropriate libraries before using local tree viewer (see chapter 4.2, page 39).

-5.6.2 Remote mode (dynamic list histogram)
+4.8.2 Remote mode (dynamic list histogram)

 The Analysis folder shows the structure of all objects registered to analysis trees in the Trees subfolder.
 By drag and drop the elements of a tree can be put into X: Y: Z: fields of the Go4 tree viewer.
 A name and an optional drawing condition can also be defined here.
 The logic is the same as for the regular ROOT tree viewer.
-On pressing button this information is passed to the analysis client and a new entry in the Go4 dynamic list is created.
-After pressing on the Analysis panel, a new histogram of the defined name appears in the histogram folder (if no name was defined in the tree viewer, a default name is used combining the variable names).
+On pressing button a, this information is passed to the analysis client and a new entry in the Go4 dynamic list is created.
+After pressing in the Analysis panel, a new histogram of the defined name appears in the histogram folder (if no name was defined in the tree viewer, a default name is used combining the variable names).
 Note: the histogram itself will be created no sooner than the next events after the are processed, i.e. the analysis must be running.
 This histogram will be filled event by event with the defined parameters of the tree.
 Go4 internally uses a TTree::Draw() over a number of collected events to update the histogram contents.
-This number, the dynamic list interval TreeDrawInterval, can be set by the analysis method SetDynListInterval(Ndyn), or can be changed in the dynamic list editor (see chapter 5.12, page 70).
+This number, the dynamic list interval TreeDrawInterval, can be set by the analysis method SetDynListInterval(Ndyn), or can be changed in the dynamic list editor (see chapter 4.14, page 76).

 If the histogram specified in the tree viewer already exists when the dynamic list entry is created, the histogram of that name will be filled by the dynamic list instead of filling a new histogram.
-Therefore it is possible to create a histogram with desired bin size first (see chapter 5.6.3, page 52), and then assign this histogram to a new entry of the dynamic list.
+Therefore it is possible to create a histogram with desired bin size first (see chapter 4.8.3, page 56), and then assign this histogram to a new entry of the dynamic list.
 This can be done easily by dragging and dropping a histogram icon from the histograms folder into the histogram textbox of the tree viewer.
 Again, pressing will create the dynamic list entry; the given histogram will then be filled every Ndyn events.
 The dynamic list tree is kept in memory, if in the analysis configuration for output Go4BackStore had been selected.

-A histogram filled by the dynamic list, like any other remote histogram, can be displayed continuously in a view panel by switching on the Go4 monitoring mode (see chapter 5.5.4, page 49).
+A histogram filled by the dynamic list, like any other remote histogram, can be displayed continuously in a view panel by switching on the Go4 monitoring mode (see chapter 4.7.4, page 52).

-5.6.3 Creating a new histogram
+4.8.3 Creating a new histogram